delebash/Docs/Debug Webpack Loaders.md

 ### Add run/debug configuration in WebStorm ###

 Add new debug configuration(click + button to add new) of type Node.js and Node parameters: ./node_modules/webpack-webstorm-debugger-script

+Put you break points in the css-loader index.ts file

 Run debug button

+## Compile css-load ts files on change ##

+First make sure typescript 2.0 is install

+    npm install typescript@next

+install typings

+    typings install

+## Use manual tsc compiler ##
+open second jetbrains terminal or run in cmder tsc --p "F:\Development\GitHub\delebash\Webpack-debug\skeleton-esnext-webpack\node_modules\@easy-webpack\config-sass"  --outDir "./dist"

+## Doesn't work ##
+In Webstorm typescript settings set to Typescript version to custom and navigate to your npm global typescript lib folder

+    C:\Users\Daniel\AppData\Roaming\npm\node_modules\typescript\lib

+Add custom scope for the css-loader folder in you npm directory Slider scroll bar over until you see elipse for Scope:

+Click on the blue show included button or you will not see any folders listed.
+Navigate to your css-loader folder under node_modules and select.
+Name your scope css-loader.
+Save

+This loader should now be set for your Scope: option